4985cristian-arch/vicoart-privacy/index.md

 Vicoart provides an in-app **Delete Account** function.

-When remote account deletion is successfully confirmed, Vicoart's deletion process is designed to:

-- delete the authenticated Vicoart account from the account service;
-- remove Vicoart-managed local projects and associated locally managed project media;
-- clear applicable local authentication-session information;
-- complete the local privacy-cleanup process.

-Vicoart's deletion process is deliberately ordered so that local cleanup associated with account deletion follows confirmation of remote account deletion.

-If deletion is interrupted or its remote result cannot be confirmed, Vicoart uses privacy barriers and recovery handling rather than representing an uncertain deletion as successfully completed.

-Deleting a Vicoart account does not delete original photographs stored independently in the user's device gallery.
+Delete Account requests deletion of the authenticated Vicoart account.
+Once remote deletion is confirmed, automatic local cleanup targets only the account and local workspace recorded for that deletion on this device.
+It is designed to remove that partition's projects and associated durable media and clear the local authentication session.
+It preserves other accounts' local projects, unassigned legacy originals, previously retained legacy workspaces and original gallery photographs.

+If deletion is interrupted, Vicoart retains recovery information and restricts access until the applicable recovery steps complete.
+Where the remote result is uncertain and the local target is known, the user may explicitly choose local cleanup; completing that cleanup does not establish that the remote account was deleted.

+An older interrupted deletion may not identify an account safely.
+Where the app offers the confirmed option to keep unidentified data quarantined and sign out, it retains the old local workspace and unresolved deletion record rather than guessing ownership or erasing all device data.
+Subsequent sign-ins cannot access that retained workspace through normal project screens.
+This action does not itself delete the remote account.
+The current app provides no restore, export or device-wide erase action for that retained workspace.
 Information already processed by infrastructure providers may remain subject to applicable technical, security, backup, legal or retention processes.

 Users who cannot access the Vicoart application can find account-deletion instructions and request assistance here: